Cato Reef: Geography

 Cato Bank measures approximately 21 by 13 km with an area of 200 km2.
 Water depth is typically less than 17 m.
-As part of Cato Bank, Cato Reef measures in at 3.3 by 1.8 km, with an area of 5 km2.
+As a part of Cato Bank, Cato Reef measures in at 3.3 by 1.8 km, with an area of 5 km2.
 It includes a small, shallow lagoon that contains Cato Island, a low-relief cay in the west that is approximately 650 by 300 m, with an area of 15 hectare and an altitude of 6 m.
 Close to the south-east corner of Cato Bank is Hutchison Rock, with 1 m of water over it.

 Cato Island

 Cato Island (23°15′S 155°32′E), is a small oval-shaped island lying approximately 375 km east of Gladstone, Queensland and about 270 km east-southeast of the southern end of the Great Barrier Reef.
-This island is approximately 115 km south of Bird Islet, part of the east end of the Wreck Reefs.
+This island is approximately 115 km south of Bird Islet, a part of the east end of the Wreck Reefs.

 The island is a mound of coral debris and grit 5.8 m high, covered in grass and creepers up to 1 m high.
 An automatic weather station, with two radio masts and a silver-painted hut, stands on the island's northeast end.
 The island is almost entirely surrounded by reefs: three narrow boat passages cross the reefs on the northern side.
 The best entrance is the center one, located 350 m north of the eastern end of Cato Island; it has a conspicuous rock at half tide on its eastern side.

 The island lies on the western end of an oval-shaped reef enclosing a lagoon.
 The lagoon contains numerous coral heads.
 The sea breaks over the reef in all weather.
 The reef lies on Cato Bank, which falls away steeply on all sides.

 The coral reefs are built on the top of a large shield volcano, produced by eruptions of the Tasmantid Seamount Chain.

 Hutchison Rock 23°15′S 155°36′E, with a depth of 5.5 m, lies 3.5 km east of Cato Reef.

 Danger Patch lies near the outer end of the eastern ledge of Cato Bank.
 A tidal race is found between the eastern end of Cato Reef and Danger Patch.